STARS4ALL/TESS-IDA-TOOLS/get-tess-ida.md

 Get TESS-W IDA monthly files from NextCloud server

 positional arguments:
-  {month,year,range,selected}
+  {single,range,photometers}
-    month               Download single monthly file
-    year                Download a year of monthly files range               Download from a month range
-    selected            Download selected photometers in a month range
+    single              Download single monthly file from a photometer range               Download a month range from a photometer photometers         Download a month range from selected photometers

 options:
   -h, --help            show this help message and exit